 The Outdoor Education camps, which make up the "Adventurous Journey" component of the Duke of Edinburgh Award, take place in two of the Focus Weeks.
+Each week is dedicated to a separate group.
 Additional time during the semester is dedicated to camp preparation and skill building.